Blog Post View

 Before delving into how IP geolocation helps in fraud detection, it's crucial to understand what it is and how it works.

 IP Geolocation is the process of determining a device’s geographical location based on its IP address.
-An IP address (Internet Protocol address) is a unique identifier assigned to every device connected to the internet.
+An IP address (Internet Protocol address) is a unique identifier assigned to every device connected to the Internet.
 By mapping an IP address to a specific geographic region, businesses can estimate the physical location of a user in real-time.

 Geolocation tools can pinpoint a user’s: